Social Data Science: Code, Text and Networks

 BSC L312 Sociology with Data Science (including Placement Year),

 This module provides a practical introduction to a range of methods that utilise intensive computational processing.
-Students will be taught in Python, a general-purpose accessible programming language popular in data science but also used widely in a vast range of sectors with growing demand.
+Students will be taught in Python, a general-purpose accessible programming language popular in data science and used across a vast range of sectors.
 Students are not expected to have any prior programming experience, making this a valuable opportunity to learn new research techniques, as well as a skill that is in great demand.

-In Autumn term students will learn how to generate their own datasets by drawing on social media platforms and build custom tools to scrape data from websites to build their own unique datasets.
+Using Python, students will learn how to generate their own datasets by drawing on social media platforms and build custom tools to responsibly scrape data from websites to build their own unique datasets.
 Students will also learn how to manage, clean and explore very large varied datasets in preparation for analysis whilst learning about data ethics, and the practical and social responsibilities of handling data.
-Throughout the module students will be given practical introductions to a range of analytical techniques within Social Network Analysis and Computational Content Analysis, learning how to find patterns in data through unsupervised machine learning, topic modelling, document clustering and sentiment analysis, and visualise networks of users, finding influencers and understanding patterns of social connection.
+Throughout the module students will be given practical introductions to a range of analytical techniques within Social Network Analysis and Computational Content Analysis, learning how to find patterns in data through unsupervised machine learning, topic modelling, document clustering and entity recognition as well as visualise social networks, find influential people and understand patterns of social connection.

 1. Have a fundamental proficiency in the Python programming language.